malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 **RL Terminology:** Episodic tasks in reinforcement learning consist of a sequence of steps that end in a terminal state, after which the agent is rewarded for its performance.
 {: .notice--info}

 To recap, a reinforcement learner does not know the goal of tic-tac-toe.
-The only thing it can do is try different moves and see if they lead to a win (a reward).
-After a move leads to a reward, it will update the probability of making that move in future games so that it will be more likely to play the move again.
+The only thing it can do is try different moves and see if they lead to a win (or a positive reward).
+If a move leads to a positive reward, it will update the probability of making that move in future games so that it will be more likely to play the move again.

 # Let's Train a Reinforcement Learner

-Let's look at how such a reinforcement learner would perform over time.
-This section will provide context for and motivate the [coding section]() later in the post.
+This section shows the behavior of a reinforcement learner as it learns to play tic-tac-toe.
+After this section, the [code section](#code) discusses how to code the reinforcement learner and recreate the behavior shown here.

 ## Performance improves over time